Predelnik/DSpellCheck/README.md

 v1.1.5
 * Fix segfault when Aspell is presented on system but have no dictionaries.
 * Make Hunspell used by default even if Aspell library is installed.

+v1.1.6
+* Fix working of "Add to dictionary" and "Ignore" for Aspell which were accidentally broken.